privacybydesign/irma-documentation/yivi-docs/blog/2025-04-14-eudi-wallet-roadmap/index.md

 - a set of `open-source` software tooling to host `Attestation Providers (Issuers)` and `Relying Parties (Verifiers)`.
 - a multi-platform, multi-language, accessible mobile App.

-As you can see Yivi is and was its time way ahead but now has come the time that we should allign with the broader European ecosystem.
+As you can see Yivi is and was way ahead of its time, but now has come the time that we should allign with the broader European ecosystem.
 We believe our work in the past decade was fundamental to the new way of attribute-based credential thinking.

 ## Key Challenges Ahead
 Despite our maturity, there are significant gaps to bridge to achieve full EUDI-wallet compliance.
 We should work on interoperability and adopt industry standards.
-Our Idemix credential scheme has challenges such as that its not Eliptic Curve based and it lacks hardware binding support.
+Our Idemix credential scheme has challenges such as that its not Elliptic Curve based and it lacks hardware binding support.

 :::note
-Yivi should be able to adopt new credential schemes, such as BBS# or Post Quantum implementations of Zero Knowledge Proof credential schemes.
+Yivi should be able to adopt new credential schemes, such as BBS+ or Post Quantum implementations of Zero Knowledge Proof credential schemes.
 :::

-Yivi builds upon our own [IRMA protocol](http://localhost:3000/irma-protocol), we build this because there were no alternatives and no standards available, however reality caught up with us and now protocols like [OpenID for Verifiable Presentations](https://openid.github.io/OpenID4VP/openid-4-verifiable-presentations-wg-draft.html) and [OpenID for Verifiable Credential Issuance](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html) are now approaching a first stable version.
+Yivi builds upon our own [IRMA protocol](/irma-protocol), we build this because there were no alternatives and no standards available, however reality caught up with us and now protocols like [OpenID for Verifiable Presentations](https://openid.github.io/OpenID4VP/openid-4-verifiable-presentations-wg-draft.html) and [OpenID for Verifiable Credential Issuance](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html) are now approaching a first stable version.

 :::note
 Yivi should be able to use industry standard protocols to improve interoperability.
 :::

-Yivi's has an open trust scheme, with the Privacy By Design Foundatation as trust anchor.
+Yivi's has an open-source trust scheme, with the Privacy By Design Foundatation as trust anchor.
 Yivi users should be able to use other trust schemes as well, in such as way that credentials from multiple trust schemes can be used to selectively disclose information.

 :::note
 Yivi should be able to be part of the Dutch EDI-stelsel, which will provide PID en PUB EAA credentials.